DomainDrivenArchitecture/ddaArchitecture/en/20_linked_data/40_architecture/principlesAndConventions/modelling.md

 ## Reuse existing Standards
 There are four possibilities:
 1. Direct Reuse: Use existing classes like foaf:Person.
-This approach makes sense for existing classes that already cover most, if not all, of the required functionalities.
+This approach makes sense for existing classes that already cover most of the required functionalities.
 2. Inheritance: Create sub-classes for specialization: xxx:Person rdfs:subClassOf foaf:Person.
 Very useful for adding domain-specific properties to instances.
 3. Rename: Mark the new class as being the same: xxx:Person owl:sameAs foaf:Person.
 In general this solution is discouraged: when creating new ontologies this approach does not bring any real benefit while there might be bad tool support.
 4. Composition: Embed existing classes in your own, new class.
 This approach makes sense, if existing classes should be semantically composed to a new class (e.g. class OnlineAccount can reference instances with type foaf:Person and myOntology:OnlineService)